calpoly-lib/gatsby-artcollection/content/pages/about.md

 In collaboration with Kennedy Library IT, campus curator Catherine Trujillo, and with support from the Provost, the university art collection is managed using a web-based system called <a href='http://www.collectiveaccess.org/'>CollectiveAccess</a>—free open-source software for managing and publishing collections.
 (E.g., backend data management/entry to coordinate catalog entries, location, storage, and non-confidential administrative info).

 The public frontend web-based catalog <a href='http://artcollection.calpoly.edu/'>artcollection.calpoly.edu</a>  is in beta and makes available for research and study select collections and records—in addition to sharing information regarding policies, procedures, and scheduled class visits.
-The public website is a custom integration of the open-source Blacklight discovery framework running on Ruby on Rails and the open-source CollectiveAccess collections management software running on PHP/MySQL.
+The public website is a custom integration of the open-source Gatsby static PWA (Progressive Web App) generator running on JavaScript and the open-source CollectiveAccess collections management software running on PHP/MySQL.

-<i>Web development: Sean Gonzales, CSC & MATH '19</i>
+<i>Web development: Sean Gonzales, CSC & MATH '19</i> and <i> Carl Hunt</i>

 For questions and helpful conversations about your proposal please contact:
 <br />